NautiyalAmit/collegeMp6sem2014/README.md

 ## CollegeMp6sem2014

+# DETAILS ABOUT IMPLEMENTATIONS:

+(1) THIS PROJECT HAS BEEN TOTALLY DEVELOPED  AND IMPLEMENTED BY ME WITHOUT ANY REFERENCES.
+THE PROJECT HAS BEEN        IMPLEMENTED IN" MATLAB 2013 R" AND RESULTS ARE FAVOURABLE.
+(2) ALSO I HAVE ADDED THE SNAPSHOTS DURING IMPLEMENTATION TIME.
+(3)THE TIME REQUIRED DURING EACH STEP IS ALSO SHOWN.

 - Algo for :These days we have a huge collection of photos for any occasion taken from digital cameras and mobile phones.
 The old saying 'a picture is worth a thousand words' is very true with this: an event can be more appropriately described by seeing these pictures rather